Huegoxaga/notes/java/README.md

 ## Thread

-- Java is a multi-threaded programming language.
+- Java is a multi-threaded programming language
+  - It is a implementation of the concept of concurrency
+  - Concurrency is the composition of independently executing processes, while parallelism is the simultaneous execution of (possibly related) computations
 - The main method itself will be running in a main thread and it can start a new thread by using the following implementation
   - By default in Java, the main thread will wait for all spawned threads to complete execution before exiting
+- All threads under one main threads all belong to one process
+  - Multi-threading in Java focuses on handling the execution of threads as parts of a bigger program
+  - Threads might share or run on different CPU cores
+- For some IDEs, by default only the thread that hits the breakpoint stops.
+However, this behavior can be modified by changing the breakpopint properties
 - There are two ways to run code in a new thread:

   - First way to run code in a new Thread, create a subclass of Thread class as your own class, override your own code in the `run()` method, then create an instant of your class object and run the start() method of the new object.
-  - All thread has priorities range from 1 to 10, can be set with the set Priority() method.

   ```java
   public class ThreadDemo extends Thread{